Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 I should point out here that although most people will use the terms “project plan” and “project management plan” interchangeably, they’re not necessarily the same.
 That is:

-• The project plan is a broad document created initially to summarize the project’s schedule, scope, and resources.
+- The project plan is a broad document created initially to summarize the project’s schedule, scope, and resources.
 Think of it as a “vision” document.

 You’ll create the project plan before anything else.
-This document will guide you on how to create all the other plans (risk management, change management, resources, etc.) that combined make up the project management plan.
+This document will guide you in building a project plan for all the other plans involved in project management, such as risk management, communication, change management, etc.

 Of course, this isn’t set in stone - the PMBOK itself doesn’t make any distinction between project and project management plans.
 Each organization will have its own norms and standards for creating these plans and what’s included in them.